ckeditor/ckeditor4-docs/guides/dev/features/styles/README.md

 ## Widget Styles

 [Widgets](#!/guide/dev_widgets) are special rich content units and therefore standard styles (like block or object ones) cannot be applied to them.
-Only styles of a special type (called simply `'widget'`) work with widgets.
+Only styles of a special type (called `'widget'`) work with widgets.

 To define a widget style you need to specify two additional properties in your style definition: